Frequently Asked Questions About Our Kayak Trips

 Is there an age requirement to kayak?

-Because this an activity where you will be paddling on a river shared with larger industrial and recreational boats, children under 7 are not allowed and children age 7-10 must be in a tandem kayak with parent/guardian.
+Because this an activity where you will be paddling on a river shared with larger industrial and recreational boats, we do not recommend children under 7, and children under 10 must be in a tandem kayak with parent/guardian.
 If you wish to kayak with a child under the age of 7, please call us at 615-933-9778.

 How much time should I allow?

-The length of the trip depends on how strongly and which direction the wind is blowing, how fast the river current moves, and the amount of recent rainfall.
+The total length of your experience depends on how strongly and which direction the wind is blowing, how fast the river current moves, and the amount of recent rainfall.
 Please add an extra hour onto your trip time for shuttling and loading/unloading of kayaks.